 When you decide to grow your vegetables (or other plants) organically, you will immediately be faced with one major problem, how to control weeds without using weedkillers.
 I have experienced this problem on my sizeable allotment over the last two years but have now found the perfect solution.
 In year one I spent days on my hands and knees using hand-tools to weed out every last weed whether they were annual or perennial weeds.
 The consequences of this were long term, as I now have very painful knee joints and it is very uncomfortable to kneel down or stand up again, (so much so that my Doctor even had my knees x-rayed to see if there was a problem there, only they found nothing in the bones at least).
 This year I was determined I wanted to avoid this chore as much as possible, as well as improving our already very heavy clay soil.
 I wanted more time to do other things once the actual planting was done, and so I looked into what substances I could easily obtain free of charge to mulch my entire allotment once the plants were visible, and therefore avoid the massive amounts of hand weeding I had ensured the previous year.

 6) Cardboard boxes.
 Torn up these will suppress weeds very efficiently as well as keeping moisture in the soil.
-They will only add a minimal amount of goodness to the ground compared to other mulches, but they will save many hours of labour and will break down into your soil bit by bit.
-Your local supermarket often throw these away and you will be doing them a favour and recycling if you take them home for use in your garden.
+They will only add a minimal amount of goodness to the ground compared to other mulches, but they will save many hours of labor and will break down into your soil bit by bit.
+Your local supermarket often throws these away and you will be doing them a favor and recycling if you take them home for use in your garden.

 7) Straw.
 If you can get hold of this in the form of used animal bedding or “spoiled straw” that has got wet, then use it, as it is an excellent mulch and keeps dirt from splashing up on to your crops when they are watered, plus it stops vegetables in contact with the ground such as pumpkins, courgettes (zucchini) and outdoor cucumbers from rotting when in contact with the soil.